Ravioli246/Database-Project-2024-Semester-Spring/README.md

    ![Populating PGAdmin with books from our csv](media/erd.png)

 2. **Other Team’s ERD**: This shows the structure provided by the other team, which we aim to integrate with our own schema.
-They had a lot more entities and more connective entities.
+They had the same amount of entities but more connective entities in their database.

    ![Populating PGAdmin with books from our csv](media/other-team-erd.png)